abhinavs/abhinavs.github.io/_posts/2011-06-23-what-is-your-good-name.md

 comparatively easy.
 <br />
 <br />
-Be it human or programming languages, you learn them by practicing them.
+Be it human languages or programming ones, you learn them by practicing them.
 And in this context, I feel, programming languages are easier to learn than human languages.
 It takes courage and readiness to make mistakes to learn new human languages, and